Cosmo-Tech/azure-sample-webapp/src/configs/README.md

 ## App configuration (App.config.js)

 The aim of this file is to allow the configuration of the Web App.
-In this file, you can find the Tab configuration, the application insight configuration, the languages list, the organisation id (V1.X only) and the workspace id (V1.X only)
+In this file, you can find the Tab configuration, the application insight configuration, the languages list, the organization id (V1.X only) and the workspace id (V1.X only)

 ## Auth configuration (Auth.config.js)